gatlexander/VersioningWithTeam/README.md

 Bryce Woody - This summer I got an internship at INdigital and went to the Sleeping Bear Dunes in Michigan for a couple days.

 Iqra Almani - This summers, I spent time in Chicago with my boyfriend.
 We had a pretty good routine where we woke up early and did things that needed to be done..
 I also did one Java course.

+Julian Price - I didn't do much this summer.
+I spent a lot of time at home.
+However, I did garden and take an online Creative Writing class.
+I did well in the class and I'm really happy about that!
+I also spent a lot of time outside with my bird.
+I took him on bike rides every now and then and it was tons of fun.